 - Enrolled in a Masters in Education or Teaching on 31 March in the year of application

 - Enrolled at a Victorian university or a Victorian campus of ACU on 31 March in the year of application

 - Australian citizen or permanent resident

 Applications must be made online and close at midnight on 31 March.
 Winners are expected to attend the Scholarship Presentation Day and give a brief presentation.
-Scholarships will only be awarded to students who are enrolled on Scholarship Presentation Day, normally held on a Saturday in early June.
+Scholarships will be awarded to students only who are enrolled on Scholarship Presentation Day, normally held on a Saturday in early June.

 You must also demonstrate to the satisfaction of Graduate Women Victoria that you have been or are overcoming disadvantage in pursuing your studies.

 Disadvantage may include: